 Often while embarking on adventures around the world, you’ll come across something that takes your breath away.
-Whether that be having just completed a challenging hike, finally reached that destination after getting lost for hours, or seeing the iconic landmark you’ve been dreaming of – you’ll stop and you’ll appreciate exactly where you are.
+Whether that be having just completed a challenging hike, finally reached that destination after getting lost for hours, or seeing the iconic landmark you’ve been dreaming of… You’ll stop and you’ll appreciate exactly where you are.
 You’ll think about how fortunate you are to be in that moment, and feel on top of the world because of it.

-We spend so much of our daily lives rushing and racing, we forget to step back and feel grateful for our blessings.
+We spend so much of our daily lives rushing and racing.
+We forget to step back and feel grateful for our blessings.
 In this new year, I want to bring that same positive energy that I get when I realise that life can be and often IS good – because there really is so much to be thankful for.
-It doesn’t have to be anything big, it can be a cloudless sky, a cute dog, or a funny joke – just taking the time to feel part of the world and all the goodness in it can immediately lift your spirits.
+It doesn’t have to be anything big.
+It can be a cloudless sky, a cute dog, or a funny joke.
+Just taking the time to feel part of the world and all the goodness in it can immediately lift your spirits.

 I’m looking to make more of an effort to do just this when I recognise I haven’t got out of my boxed-in routine for a while.
 A walk to the park is often the perfect way to get started.
 A small way to break the bad habit of laziness and lethargic mood, I’m perked up the second I start meandering through gardens of bright flowers, watching the cheeky squirrels, or people-watching the world go by.
 To sit among nature without being glued to some kind of tech device cures almost any problem for me.
-If I’m really feeling in need of a change, I’ll watch the sunset on Primrose Hill – nothing like the beauty of Earth to show you to appreciate the moment!
+If I’m really feeling in need of a change, I’ll watch the sunset on Primrose Hill.
+There’s nothing like the beauty of Earth to show you to appreciate the moment!
 Of course, I can’t resist taking a few photos while I’m at it… I sometimes find that also teaches me to value what I’m experiencing.

 Treasure Special Memories